 Ask the court to start counting the 90 day period from the time your landlord has done everything the judge ordered, like doing all repairs, You can defend against eviction if you can show that your landlord is retaliating against you illegally.

 If the landlord tries to evict you for not paying your rent, it is a defense to show that the landlord raised your rent to retaliate against you illegally.
 To raise this defense, you must pay the old amount of your rent into court.

 There are a number of ways to change or end a lease agreement.
-It depends if you have a Fixed Term Lease or a Periodic Lease (see page 10 for definitions of these terms).
+It depends if you have a Fixed Term Lease or a Periodic Lease.
 If both you and your landlord agree to change or end the lease, that should be enough to make the change or end the tenancy.
 This is true for a verbal or written lease, a fixed term lease or a periodic lease.
 It could be different, though, if you are on Section 8.

 Be sure to get the agreement in writing.
 If you do not get this agreement in writing, an "I said, you said" argument might develop later.
 You could be held to the original terms of the lease, including payment of all rent due.

 If you break your lease without the agreement of the landlord, the landlord may make you pay rent for the whole period of the lease unless the landlord is able to re-rent the apartment to another tenant.
 The landlord has no duty to try to find someone to replace you.